Alex-Kim-SD/SBU/README.md

-# Jello
+# SBU (Stop Being Unreasonable)
 <div>An App Academy Group Project</div>
-<div></div>
-Welcome to Jello!
-This web application is a task and project management tool, mimicking the functionality and design of the popular tool Trello.
-Users can create boards for different projects or aspects of their work or personal life.
-Within these boards, users can create lists to further categorize tasks.
-Individual tasks, represented by cards, can be added to these lists.
-These cards can be moved between listss, making this a flexible and intuitive tool for managing tasks and tracking project progress.
-Whether you're coordinating a large team project, planning your next big event, or just making a shopping list, our Jello is designed to keep you organized and in control.
+Welcome to SBU!
+This web application is based around the idea of AI Dialogue generation.
+Have you ever wondered what a debate between Ironman and Voldemort would look like?
+How about Socrates and Nietzsche debating the validity of the pursuit of happiness?
+Create and manage AI personalities and engage them in dialogue with other AI personalities on any topics of your choosing!

 ## Live Link